Bituser · Platform taxonomy

 P3

-Pipeline is a value of Solution.Type; IaaS / DaaS classify the rest.
-Tags inside a token — never a level.
+Type classifies a Solution; IaaS / DaaS classify Products and Usages; Status classifies a Usage.
+They ride inside a term as a tag — never as a level.
 Containment is Solution ⊃ Product ⊃ Feature ⊃ Usage.

 P4